 Clean lines and shapely forms define Rob’s bottle shapes.
 As he describes it, “This series of bottles is called Summa from the Swedish word for sum.
-Growing up, my dad’s side of the family would often tell stories of the year they spent in Sweden.
-We also had some Kosta Boda and Orrefers crystal around the house, so before seeing the actual hot process, simple Scandinavian design was my first exposure to decorative glass.”
+My father’s side of the family would often tell stories of the time they spent in Sweden.
+We had Kosta Boda and Orrefers crystal around the house, so before seeing the actual hot process, simple Scandinavian design was my first exposure to decorative glass.”

 Rob aims to attach value to objects through careful craftsmanship and design.
 He creates to help develop as a maker and as an individual.
 The molten glass seems to melt the inhibitions of the outside world and allow him to focus on the task at hand.
 As an emerging artist, he is constantly striving to improve his eye for design and his hand for glass.